 Were you recently injured in a slip and fall accident that took place on someone else’s property?
 Maybe you were at a restaurant and slipped on spilled oil, or perhaps you were shopping at a grocery store and slipped on spilled dish soap that nobody bothered to clean up.

-Whatever the case, you may be eligible for compensation for medical expenses and stress caused by your injury.
+Whatever the case, you may be eligible for compensation for medical expenses and stress caused by your injury – click here now for more information.
 However, there are several requirements that you must meet in order to be eligible to take action against an individual, business, or property owner.
 The requirements vary depending on whether the property is commercial, residential, or private.
 Here is a breakdown of what each type of property requires for a slip and fall claim.

 While trespassers are not invited to the property and have no right to be there, they may still be eligible to file a slip and fall claim regardless.
 Commercial property owners are legally required to ensure that their property remains safe for all guests.
 They must inspect their building on a regular basis to ensure safety and fix any potential issues that could threaten visitors.
 They must also avoid creating a dangerous environment.
 If a business owner is aware of an unsafe area in the building, they are obligated to block off or restrict access to that area.